-Candidates for positions at Legal & General will be asked to complete online psychometric assessments.
-These tests help the recruitment team to objectively assess the skills and cognitive ability of candidates.
-They are timed assessments in a multiple-choice format.
+Candidates for positions at Legal & General will be asked to complete online psychometric tests.
+These tests help the recruitment team objectively assess the skills and cognitive ability of candidates.
+They have timed assessments in a multiple-choice format.

-The tests set will vary according to your chosen role, but may encompass the following:
+The test set will vary according to your chosen role, but may encompass the following:

 A verbal reasoning test assesses your ability to understand, analyse, and interpret written information.
 The questions will present passages of text and a series of related statements about the content.